 How much enriched uranium will be produced?

-The output of an enrichment facility is measured in kilograms of “separative work units” (SWU), which is a calculation standardizing many enrichment process variables into a comparable number.
-This facility will be designed for annual full production capacity of several million SWU.
-For reference in 2023, U.S. utilities purchased 15 million SWU from domestic and international providers (EIA).
+The output of an enrichment facility is measured in “separative work units” (SWU), which is a calculation standardizing many enrichment process variables into a comparable number.

 Is Oak Ridge National Lab involved in this project?